fishinwind/workshop/rst/Classes/class-15.rst

 Final Project
 =============
-We will have a final project that is worth 15% of your grade, due on XXX.
+We will have a final project that is worth 15% of your grade, due in 1 month on April 2.

 We want you to come up with a question you can address with the tools you learned in the class.
 You should incorporate ENCODE data into your analysis, and you can also integrate your own data.

+We will talk about possible questions at the end of class today.

 Goals
 =====